-The President assent to an ordinance amending the Insolvency and Bankruptcy Code (IBC) is not applicable for errant promoters of defaulting companies from regaining control of their assets being sold under the bankruptcy process
+According to ordinance issued on 23rd November 2017, the revised Insolvency and Bankruptcy Code bars errant promoters of defaulting companies from regaining control of their assets being sold under the bankruptcy process.
+The President gave his assent to an ordinance amending the Insolvency and Bankruptcy Code (IBC), barring errant promoters of defaulting companies from regaining control of their assets being sold under the bankruptcy process.